 Sex Offender AutoSearch emails are setup automatically by PublicData.com.
 This email will be based on the zip code we have on file for your account, and will be sent monthly to the email address configured with your account.
 If you want to ensure you are receiving the free AutoSearch emails, simply select 'AutoSearch' from our tool bar.
 If you are receiving the email and wish to turn this feature off, simply select 'AutoSearch' from our tool bar and set your free report to be 'inactive'.

 A very frequently asked question.
 PublicData is a public records disseminator and is not responsible for any inaccuracies in any database.
-PublicData will NOT modify records in any database upon notification of inaccuracies.
+PublicData will NOT modify records in any database upon notification of inaccuracies from individuals.
 Those wishing to have inaccurate data corrected must contact the reporting/supplying government agency and negotiate changes.
 Once changes are in place with the government agency, PublicData will reflect the modification(s) in the regular update cycle of that database.
-In the event that PublicData's regular update cycle is inconvenient, customers may request an earlier database update.
-PublicData will accommodate this request if it has available programmers and/or database administrators and the agency reporting/supplying the data is reasonably able to accommodate the request.

 Please do not send expungement orders.
 PublicData has received so many counterfeit expungement documents that our current established policy is to rely solely on complete database updates from the recording government entity.